contactkarmagully-star/KarmaGully/README.md

 Made with ❤️ using React, TypeScript, Node.js & Firebase.

-If you like this project, consider giving it a
+If you like this project, consider giving it a Star

 </div>